 Extensive Experience with Complex Cases

-UT Southwestern Harold C. Simmons Comprehensive Cancer Center has extensive experience with this difficult cancer.
+UT Southwestern Harold C. Simmons Comprehensive Cancer Center has extensive experience in treating endometrial cancer.
 Our gynecologic oncologists treat some of the most complex cases of endometrial cancer, offering minimally invasive surgery, fertility-sparing treatments, radiation therapy, chemotherapy, and hormone therapy.

 Types, Causes, and Symptoms

-Nearly all endometrial cancers are endometrial adenocarcinomas, which originate from glandular tissue.
-Subtypes of endometrial adenocarcinomas include adenosquamous carcinomas, papillary serous adenocarcinomas, and clear cell carcinomas.
+Most uterine cancers are endometrial adenocarcinomas, which originate from glandular tissue.
+Subtypes of endometrial adenocarcinomas include endometrioid adenocarcinomas, uterine serous carcinomas, and clear cell carcinomas.

-Uterine sarcoma, the other main type of endometrial cancer, originates in the connective tissue or muscle of the uterus.
+Uterine sarcoma, the other main type of uterine cancer, originates in the connective tissue or muscle of the uterus.

 Most women with endometrial cancer have early symptoms.
 The most common early symptom is abnormal vaginal bleeding, which includes: